cyclops-community/ctf/README.md

 ### Dependencies and Supplemental Packages

-The strict library dependncies of Cyclops are MPI and BLAS libraries.
+The strict library dependencies of Cyclops are MPI and BLAS libraries.

 Some functionality in Cyclops requires LAPACK and ScaLAPACK.
 A standard build of the latter can be constructed automatically by running configure with `--build-scalapack`.